louisebphansen/assignment4-WARP-classification/README.md

 #### Classification

-A classifier is trained on the train, validation and test generators.
-The classifier uses a pretrained model, VGG16, without its classification layers.
+A convolutional neural network (CNN) classifier is trained on the train, validation and test generators.
+The classifier uses a pretrained CNN, VGG16, without its classification layers.
 Instead, two new classification layers are added, of size 256 and 128.
-The model uses ReLU as its activation function, stochasitc gradient descent as the optimizer, and categorical crossentropy as the loss function.
+The model uses ReLU as its activation function, stochastic gradient descent as the optimizer, and categorical crossentropy as the loss function.
 The output layer consists of the four classes representing the four different types of waste.

 ### Usage